ryansutrisno/remind-me/README.md

 - Dashboard uses responsive grid (1→2 columns), primary actions are full‑width on mobile.
 - Form dialog has `max-height` and `overflow-y-auto` to prevent overlap.
 - Toggles use a unified component to avoid label shifting.
+- Theme control uses a compact icon toggle (sun/moon) for mobile friendliness.
+- Account menu in the navbar groups language, theme and logout under a single avatar button.

 ## Security